-Three months ended Year ended ember 30, 2022 Sep otember 30, 2021 Sep otember 30, 2022 Sep tember 30, 2021 Cash flows generated from operating activities \$ (12) \$ 27,666 \$ 43,141 \$ 46,542 Capitalized research and development (2) (93) (177) (430) Equipment and application software (2,240) (2,430) (7,148) (7,419) Free cash flow \$ (2,254) \$ 25,143 \$ 35,816 \$ 38,693 Free cash flow \$ (2,254) \$ 25,143 \$ 35,816 \$ 38,693 Adjustments: Change in non-cash working capital 16,367 (16,366) 11,380 (4,022) Operating free cash flow \$ 14,113 \$ 8,777 \$ 47,196 \$ 34,671 Operating free cash flow per share 1.24 0.78 4.16 3.27
+Three mor nths ended Year ended September 30, 2022 Se September 30, 2021 September 30, 2022 otember 30, 2021 Cash flows generated from operating activities \$ (12) \$ 27,666 \$ 43,141 \$ 46,542 Capitalized research and development (2) (93) (177) (430) Equipment and application software (2,240) (2,430) (7,148) (7,419) Free cash flow \$ (2,254) \$ 25,143 \$ 35,816 \$ 38,693 · Free cash flow \$ (2,254) \$ 25,143 \$ 35,816 \$ 38,693 Adjustments: Change in non-cash working capital 16,367 (16,366) 11,380 (4,022) Operating free cash flow \$ 14,113 \$ 8,777 \$ 47,196 \$ 34,671 Operating free cash flow per share 1.24 0.78 4.16 3.27

 The Company uses adjusted net profit and adjusted earnings per share, which remove the impact of our acquisition amortization and gains, resulting in accounting for acquisitions and changes in fair value to measure our performance.
 Operating free cash flow measures the company's cash profitability after required capital spending when excluding working capital changes.
 These measurements better align the reporting of our results and improve comparability against our peers.
 We believe that securities analysts, investors and other interested parties frequently use non-GAAP measures in the evaluation of issuers.
 Management also uses non-GAAP measures in order to facilitate operating performance comparisons from period to period, prepare annual operating budgets and assess our ability to meet our capital expenditure and working capital requirements.
 Adjusted profit and adjusted earnings per share are not recognized, defined or standardized measures under IFRS.
 Our definition of adjusted profit and adjusted earnings per share will likely differ from that used by other companies (including our peers) and therefore comparability may be limited.
 Non-GAAP measures should not be considered a substitute for, or be considered in isolation from, measures prepared in accordance with IFRS.
-Investors are encouraged to review our financial statements and disclosures in their entirety and are cautioned not to put undue reliance on non-GAAP measures and view them in conjunction with the most comparable IFRS financial measures.
-The Company has reconciled adjusted profit to the most comparable IFRS financial measure as shown above.
+Investors are encouraged to review our financial statements and disclosures in their entirety and are cautioned not to put undue reliance on non-GAAP measures and view them in conjunction with the most comparable IFRS financial measure as shown above.